Curated-Awesome-Lists/GPT-Awesome-List-Generator/README.md

 - [ ] Design scraper for preprint servers like arXiv and bioRxiv
 - [ ] Integrate online course platforms such as Coursera, Udemy, and Khan Academy

+## Projects Created Using Our Tool 🚀

+- [Awesome Auto-GPT](https://github.com/alronz/Awesome-Auto-GPT) - This awesome list is dedicated to Auto-GPT, a pioneering open-source project that showcases the capabilities of the GPT-4 language model.
+Auto-GPT is at the forefront of AI, seamlessly chaining together Large Language Model (LLM) "thoughts" to autonomously accomplish any set objectives, thereby redefining the boundaries of what AI can do.
+- [Awesome Automatic1111 (a1111) Stable Diffusion WebUI](https://github.com/alronz/awesome-stable-diffusion-webui) - An awesome list centering on the Automatic1111 (a1111) Stable Diffusion WebUI, an interactive browser interface for the Stable Diffusion generative model.
+This tool simplifies the process of creating realistic images from textual or visual inputs, and its user-friendly interface, built on Gradio, makes web-based interaction with machine learning models more accessible.

+We love seeing the incredible awesome lists that our community creates.
+If you've used our tool to generate an awesome list, feel free to [let us know](https://github.com/alialsaeedi19/GPT-Awesome-List-Maker/issues/new), and we will feature your project here!

 ## Support Us ❤️

 Did you find this project useful?
 If it has brought value to you, please give us a ⭐ on GitHub.
 This gesture not only